 In this article, we advocate the use of reinforcement learning to address the issue of dynamic resource adaptation in WSN.
 We have used a bottom-up approach where each sensor node is responsible for task selection instead of top-down approach conventionally used by other middleware solutions.
 This bottom-up approach using reinforcement learning allows development of autonomous WSN applications with real-time adaptation, minimal or no centralized processing requirement for task allocation and minimal communication overhead.
 In order to make sure that system is actually meeting the global application goals and is not just acting randomly, we used two-tier learning: micro-learning as used by individual nodes to self-schedule their tasks and macro-learning as used by each set of nodes (e.g. involved/connected in a data-stream) to steer the system towards application goal by setting/updating rewards for micro-learners.
 Each micro-learner uses Q-learning as their independent RL algorithm, while macro-learners uses Collective Intelligence (COIN) theory to steer system towards application’s global goal.

 The rest of the article is organized as follows.
 Section 2 gives background regarding used techniques viz.
 Q-learning and COIN theory.
 Section 3 details our Distributed Independent Reinforcement Learning (DIRL) approach consisting of micro-learners only along with its applicability and shortcomings.
-In section 4 we describe how concepts from COIN theory can be utilized for proper guidance of micro-learners to ensure global optimality and overcome shortcomings of DIRL.
+In Section 4 we describe how concepts from COIN theory can be utilized for proper guidance of micro-learners to ensure global optimality and overcome shortcomings of DIRL.
 Section 5 shows how our resource management framework can be applied to some real-world applications like object/entity tracking, intrusion detection and health monitoring.
-In section 6 we present performance analysis of our two-tier RL based framework.
+In Section 6 we present performance analysis of our two-tier RL based framework.
 Section 7 concludes the paper with directions to future work.

 2. BACKGROUND